EMD E9: Operation

 Amtrak, founded in 1971, bought 36 E9As and 23 E9Bs from the Union Pacific, Milwaukee Road, B&O and SCL.
 Amtrak used the E9s until 1979 and converted some E9B units to steam generator and head end power cars.

 Original owners

 Surviving examples

-42 E9 locomotives survive today, donated to several museums and tourist railroads.
+As of 1997, 42 E9 locomotives survived.
+Many of these have been donated to several museums and tourist railroads.
 A number of railroads keep a small number in service for hauling inspection specials, charter passenger trains, investor tours and other special trains.